yuvaldori/gigaspaces-wiki-jekyll/xap100/deploying-and-interacting-with-the-space.markdown

 ## Deploying a Space Using the CLI

-1. Start the GigaSpaces Agent by running `<GigaSpaces root>/bin/gs-agent.sh(bat)` on the machines on which you would like to deploy the clustered space.
+1. Start the GigaSpaces Agent by running `<XAP root>/bin/gs-agent.sh(bat)` on the machines on which you would like to deploy the clustered space.

-2. Use the the GigaSpaces CLI by starting `<GigaSpaces root>/bin/gs.sh(bat)`.
+2. Use the the GigaSpaces CLI by starting `<XAP root>/bin/gs.sh(bat)`.

 {% highlight java %}
 gs deploy-space -cluster [schema=<cluster schema>] total_members=<number of instances>[,<number of backups>] <Space name>